devgeniem/wp-project/README.md

 (This assumes it's a Geniem project.
 For other projects you need to also replace all the secrets as documented by Google)

 To enable a build pipeline, do following:
-1. Replace KONTENA_STACK_NAME and IMAGE_NAME in the yaml files
+1. Replace PROJECTNAME and THEMENAME in the yaml files (gdev does this)
-2. Uncomment webpack/phpcs/integration test steps as needed
-  - Integration tests is still work in progress
+2. Uncomment webpack/phpcs/integration test steps as needed -- Integration tests is still work in progress
-  - Configure them in `tests/` if enabling
+  -- Configure them in `tests/` if enabling
 3. Create build triggers to GCB
-  - Trigger from push to branch or tag in Github
+  -- Trigger from push to branch or tag in Github
-  - Build configuration type: cloudbuild.yaml.
+  -- Build configuration type: cloudbuild.yaml.
-  - Set location as `gcloud/cloudbuild_stage.yaml` or `gcloud/cloudbuild_production.yaml`
+  -- Set location as `gcloud/cloudbuild_stage.yaml` or `gcloud/cloudbuild_production.yaml`

 ## Changelog